Peter-Moller/host-info/Explanations.md

 A little bit more expanded this is how it looks:
 1. The client initiates the handshake by sending a “hello” message to the server and also include a list of cryptos it can understand and a string of random data known as the “client random” (this will be used later)
-2. The server says “hello” back and include the servers public certificate, the server's chosen cipher suite and also the “server random” – it's random data
+2. The server says “hello” back and include the servers public certificate*, the server's chosen cipher suite and also the “server random” – it's random data
 3. The client verifies the certificate that the server sent is actually correct, i.e. that the server is who it says it is.
 The client does this by using a list of pre-existing certificate authorities that is included in, and updated by, the computers Operating System (macOS, Windows, iOS, Android etc.)
 4. The “premaster secret”: The client sends one more random string of data, the “premaster secret”.
 This is encrypted with the servers public key and can only be decrypted with the private key **that only the server has**.
 (The client gets the public key from the server's SSL certificate.)
 This is the secret in the sauce!!
 5. The server decrypts the premaster secret